Peerasu/my-first-repo/README-2.md

 ## 🔧 FIRST : Setup the system
 ### Download the program "SRA Toolkit".
-the program should be available on the NCBI website or this link https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit
+The program should be available on the NCBI website or this link https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit

 * Ensure that the SRA Toolkit executable can be called from your home directory.
 * In this code we use program version "sratoolkit.3.1.1-centos_linux64".
-  If you use different version, update the program name in the file "~/script/01_sra_sub.sh" (around line 35) accordingly.
+  If you use different version, please change the program name in the file "~/script/01_sra_sub.sh" (around line 35) accordingly.

 ### For step 1: Data Preprocessing, ensure that your system have the following programs.